-‘No good evidence’ for gender care for youth, landmark UK review finds
+‘No good evidence’ for gender care for youth over long-term, review finds

 There was also no evidence that puberty blockers “buy time to think”, since the vast majority of young people on them proceed to hormone treatment, according to the review.

+Hilary Cass, a paediatrician at St Thomas’ Hospital in London, led the four-year review into services provided by the NHS for young people questioning their gender identity.

+The review relied on analyses of evidence conducted by the University of York, which examined current guidelines for managing gender dysphoria and the results of dozens of studies on hormones and puberty blockers.

-Hilary Cass, the paediatrician who led the review, said that while doctors were usually cautious about implementing new research findings in fledgling areas of medicine, “quite the reverse happened in the field of gender care for children”.
+Cass said that while doctors were usually cautious about implementing new research findings in fledgling areas of medicine, “quite the reverse happened in the field of gender care for children”.

-“Based on a single Dutch study, which suggested that puberty blockers may improve psychological wellbeing for a narrowly defined group of children with gender incongruence, the practice spread at pace to other countries.
-This was closely followed by a greater readiness to start masculinising/feminising hormones in midteens, and the extension of this approach to a wider group of adolescents who would not have met the inclusion criteria for the original Dutch Study,” Cass said in a foreword to the report.
+“Based on a single Dutch study, which suggested that puberty blockers may improve psychological wellbeing for a narrowly defined group of children with gender incongruence, the practice spread at pace to other countries,” Cass said in a foreword to the report.

+“This was closely followed by a greater readiness to start masculinising/feminising hormones in midteens, and the extension of this approach to a wider group of adolescents who would not have met the inclusion criteria for the original Dutch Study.”

-“Some practitioners abandoned normal clinical approaches to holistic assessment, which has meant that this group of young people have been exceptionalised compared to other young people with similarly complex presentations.
-They deserve very much better.”
+“Some practitioners abandoned normal clinical approaches to holistic assessment, which has meant that this group of young people have been exceptionalised compared to other young people with similarly complex presentations,” Cass added.

 Cass also expressed concern about the “exceptional” toxicity of the public discussion about transgender and gender-questioning youth.